 - Any employee compensation such as wages or bonuses.
 This goes on Form W-2.

-- Non-taxable payments or payments that are below the reporting threshold.
+- Non-taxable payments, or payments below the reporting threshold unless backup withholding applies.

 - Payments made via credit card or third-party networks.
 This gets reported on 1099-K by the payment processor.